keymetrics/keymetrics.github.io/docs/keymetrics/pricing-faq.md

 # Pricing and plan limitations FAQ

-This page lists the frequently asked questions about the Keymetrics pricing system andthe specificity of our plan limitations.
+This page lists the frequently asked questions about the Keymetrics pricing system and the specificities of our plan limitations.

 # Process-based pricing